Looking Forward. Looking Up. Living Your Best Life.

 There I’d be innocently scrolling and then boom(!)
 I’d be down that hole and then many mindless minutes later ask myself, “Why the heck am I on this page and why do I care what she’s doing?”
 Or I’d come to in a more abrupt way with my phone falling on my face as I scrolled in bed. #lowpoint

-I’m being asked out more (not sure the correlation….maybe cause I’m looking up more and actually engaging in human relationships instead of my phone relationship).
+I was much more productive and possibly happier.
+I was being asked out more (not sure the correlation….maybe cause I was looking up more and actually engaging in human relationships instead of my phone relationship).

 Mindless social media scrolling prompted the madness of comparison.
 As in I would compare my behind-the-scenes to someone’s highlight reel.
 And even though I consider myself someone who is aware that people only post the ‘best,” I would still get suckered in and leave the platforms feeling like I was somehow behind in the game of life...or “not (fill in the blank) enough.”